EmreKanbay/Cheat-Sheet-Manager/README.md

 ![presentation gif](https://github.com/user-attachments/assets/085a6771-a94e-450f-8129-7036fefbfd3c)

 #### Live demo here -> [https://open-source-starter-kit-demo.onrender.com/](https://open-source-starter-kit-demo.onrender.com/)
+(it can take up to 50 seconds for initial page load due to free tier deployment on render.com)

 NOTE: All the cheat sheets on this app is AI generated, obviously me alone writing all this stuff is not quite possible.
 But contributors are highly appreciated.